 Eating Alaska is a 57-minute film with themes of sustainability, health, and local vs. global issues.
 Public libraries, universities, art houses, Slow Food chapters, environmental centers and churches are not just screening the film, but using it to draw people together with local food potlucks, sustainability fairs, and fundraisers for greenhouses, food banks and farmers’ markets.
 The potlucks invite viewers to either bring something they “Grew, brew, caught,” or local, organic, fair trade foods.
 Discussion panels have included vegans, butchers, farmers, wild food harvesters, chefs, artists, and journalists.

 If you are an activist organization, community group, church, or other institution or organization, you must purchase the Public Performance Rights.
-If you have a limited budget, please send an inquiry to info@eatinglaska.com.
 The most important thing to us is that you have the film to use as an educational tool.
 Therefore, we will work with you as closely as possible.
 The Public Performance Rights any one organization purchases is for your institution only.

 Download our 44-page guide for discussion and use